Trump administration threatens some funding for 3 states for not enforcing trucker English rules

 Duffy said the states will lose money from the Motor Carrier Safety Assistance Program if they don't comply with the rules within 30 days.
 Duffy said California could lose $33 million, Washington could lose $10.5 million and New Mexico could lose $7 million.

-California Gov. Gavin Newsom's press office said on the X platform that the Trump administration is just trying to deflect responsibility for the crash.
-The other two states did not immediately respond Tuesday.
+California Gov. Gavin Newsom's press office said on the social platform X that the Trump administration is just trying to deflect responsibility for the crash.
+Washington's governor declined to comment until after officials review Duffy's letter, and New Mexico officials did not immediately respond to requests for comment.

 “This is rich.
 The Trump Administration approved the federal work permit for the man who killed 3 people — and now they’re scrambling to shift blame after getting caught.
 Sean’s nonsense announcement is as big a joke as the Trump Administration itself,” Newsom's office said.